-Established in 2016 by Rapin Quinn (née Eiamlapa) for the purpose of assisting students or visiting fellows who are interested in and/or working on ‘Theravada Buddhism in Thailand’
+Established in 2016 by Rapin Quinn (née Eiamlapa) for the purpose of assisting students or visiting fellows who are interested in and working on ‘Theravada Buddhism in Thailand’

-One scholarship valued at $2,500 is available each year, paid in one lump sum.
+One scholarship valued at $2,500 is available, paid in one lump sum.

 This scholarship is open to applicants who meet all of the following criteria:

 - Demonstrated financial hardship

 - Investigating Theravada Buddhism, its current changes, practices and impacts on Thai society